use-ink/ink-docs/docs/datastructures/hashmap.md

 Then you can write permissioned functions which checks that the current caller is the owner of the contract.

-# Incrementing My Value

-The final step in our Incrementer contract is to allow each user to update increment their own value.

 ## Modifying a HashMap

 Making changes to the value of a HashMap is just as sensitive as getting the value.
 If you try to modify some value before it has been initialized, your contract will panic!